VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -kafka.consumer.topic array
      Kafka topic names for data consumption.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -kafka.consumer.topic.basicAuth.password array
      Optional basic auth password for -kafka.consumer.topic.
 Must be used in conjunction with any supported auth methods for kafka client, specified by flag -kafka.consumer.topic.options='security.protocol=SASL_SSL;sasl.mechanisms=PLAIN' .
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -kafka.consumer.topic.basicAuth.username array
      Optional basic auth username for -kafka.consumer.topic.
 Must be used in conjunction with any supported auth methods for kafka client, specified by flag -kafka.consumer.topic.options='security.protocol=SASL_SSL;sasl.mechanisms=PLAIN' .
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -kafka.consumer.topic.brokers array
      List of brokers to connect for given topic, e.g. -kafka.consumer.topic.broker=host-1:9092;host-2:9092 .
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -kafka.consumer.topic.concurrency array
      Configures consumer concurrency for topic specified via -kafka.consumer.topic flag.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default 1)
+See {{% ref "./enterprise.md" %}} (default 1)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -kafka.consumer.topic.defaultFormat string
      Expected data format in the topic if -kafka.consumer.topic.format is skipped.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default "promremotewrite")
+See {{% ref "./enterprise.md" %}} (default "promremotewrite")
   -kafka.consumer.topic.format array
      data format for corresponding kafka topic.
 Valid formats: influx, prometheus, promremotewrite, graphite, jsonline .
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -kafka.consumer.topic.groupID array
      Defines group.id for topic.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -kafka.consumer.topic.isGzipped array
      Enables gzip setting for topic messages payload.
-Only prometheus, jsonline, graphite and influx formats accept gzipped messages.See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+Only prometheus, jsonline, graphite and influx formats accept gzipped messages.See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -kafka.consumer.topic.options array
      Optional key=value;key1=value2 settings for topic consumer.
 See full configuration options at https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md .
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-kafka .
+See {{% ref "./vmagent.md#reading-metrics-from-kafka" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -license string